gaoliyao/BayesianSindyAutoencoder/README.md

 # Bayesian Sindy Autoencoders

-Code for the paper **Bayesian autoencoders for data-driven discovery of coordinates, governing equations and fundamental constants** by Liyao Mars Gao and J. Nathan Kutz.
+Code for the paper **Bayesian autoencoders for data-driven discovery of coordinates, governing equations and fundamental constants** by Liyao Mars Gao and J. Nathan Kutz in Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences.
 This work is based on the prior work 'Data-driven discovery of coordinates and governing equations' PNAS, and the implementation is built upon Kathleen Champion's open-source software https://github.com/kpchamp/SindyAutoencoders.

 ## Installation of related dependencies